ewang2002/ewang2002/README.md

 I'm Edward, a ~~third~~ fourth year undergraduate student at the [University of California San Diego](http://ucsd.edu/) majoring in [Mathematics & Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).

 Currently,
-- I'm working on several personal projects relating to UCSD's enrollment system.
+- I'm working on several personal projects relating to UCSD's enrollment system and RotMG.
-- I'm also a software engineer intern for this summer.
+- I'm a summer software engineer intern, and will be a software engineer intern this coming Fall 2023 and possibly Winter 2024.

 <details>